Texas Department of Criminal Justice

 The Rehabilitation and Reentry Programs Division centralizes the administration of activities related to offender programs and services involving two or more divisions.
 The division administers rehabilitation and reintegration programs designated by the Texas Board of Criminal Justice.

-The agency identifies and refers offenders with two or more qualifying sexually violent offense convictions to a Multidisciplinary Team (MDT) for possible civil commitment under the Texas Health and Safety Code.
+The agency identifies and refers offenders with two or more qualifying sexually-violent offense convictions to a Multidisciplinary Team (MDT) for possible civil commitment under the Texas Health and Safety Code.
 This process applies to offenders released on or after January 1, 2000.
-In Fiscal Year 2005, the MDT reviewed 538 offenders and referred 107 for psychological assessment.
-TDCJ referred 56 offenders to the Special Prosecution Unit (SPU), and the SPU filed court petitions in 12 cases.
-Eleven offenders were committed during the fiscal year.
-As of August 31, 2005, a total of 54 offenders have been committed under the statute.
+In Fiscal Year 2006, the MDT reviewed 546 offenders and referred 115 for psychological assessment.
+TDCJ referred 60 offenders to the Special Prosecution Unit (SPU).
+Thirteen offenders were committed during the fiscal year.
+As of August 31, 2006, 68 offenders had been committed under the statute.

-The agency, in 1996, began collecting blood specimens for DNA analysis from offenders convicted of certain sex offenses.
+In 1996, the agency began collecting blood specimens for DNA analysis from offenders convicted of certain sex offenses.
 Effective September 1, 2005, all offenders incarcerated in a TDCJ facility or a facility under contract with TDCJ must submit a DNA sample.
-In Fiscal Year 2005, a total of 33,498 offenders provided DNA samples.
+In Fiscal Year 2006, a total of 69,022 offenders provided DNA samples.
 The samples are sent to the Texas Department of Public Safety for analysis and entry into the national DNA database.

-The Plane/Henley State Jail Wrap-Around Program continues for female confinees returning to Harris County.
-The program allows community resource providers to meet the confinee prior to her release to develop a strategy to meet her needs.
-This reduces duplication in service provision, increases community support for the confinee and allows her to receive services needed to decrease her risk of returning to custody.
+The Plane/Henley State Jail WrapAround Program allows community resource providers to meet the offender prior to her release to develop a strategy to meet her needs.
+This reduces duplication in service provision, increases community support for the offender, and allows her to receive services needed to decrease her risk of returning to custody.